nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We understand that experienced users may associate certain colours to certain tags.
 Thus, we plan to map each tag to a fixed colour, ensuring a standardised tag colour everytime the app is used.

 ### **Rigorous checks on user inputs**
-Currently, fields like `Phone` accepts only 8 digits, but does not check whether the starting digit is a 6, 8, or 9 (in compliance to Singapore's phone numbers)<br>
+Currently, fields like `Phone` accepts only 8 digits, but does not check whether the starting digit is a 6, 8, or 9 (in compliance with Singapore's phone numbers).<br>
 Other commands such as `newtag 1 t/friends` will successfully create a new tag called `friends` while ignoring the redundant input `1`.<br>
 To provide clarity and ease to users, we plan to have more rigorous checks and display clearer messages to the user.
 For the latter example, "The input '1' is ignored."